GentleCure Blog

 Metaplasia vs. Dysplasia

 Researching skin cancer often brings up an entire new vocabulary of scientific terms that can be challenging to understand.
-When reading about how skin cells become cancerous, you may be asking yourself, “what is metaplasia and dysplasia?”
+When reading about how skin cells become cancerous, you may be asking yourself, “what are metaplasia and dysplasia?”
 We’re breaking down the differences between metaplasia vs. dysplasia in this guide.
 What is Metaplasia?
 Metaplasia refers to…Read More

 Dermatologist inspecting a patient's skin